CalumBeck/BSW-Data-Course/chapter1.md

 skills: 2
 key: 286ddf980c
 ```
+On the right, you can see some Python script, which can be run by hitting Run Code.
+The output will be shown in the
+IPython shell in the bottom right of the page.
+You can also use the reset button to restore the original code, and
+the Submit Answer button when you think you have completed the instructions and wish to progress to the next task.

-`Libraries` are collections of code that have been written by other developers and packaged for anyone to use.
+In this task we want to import some `Libraries`, which are collections of code that have been written by other

-Imagine libraries as tools for building a house - you would not make your own hammer, nails and bricks, but rather buy these items in a shop.
-Similarly, libraries equip you with useful code that can be easily reused.
-For free!
+developers and packaged for anyone to use.

 Two of the most useful libraries are: